- When browsing the Internet, you might, at times, notice that the web page display is unusual.

-This issue is causing most (if not all) of the elements on the page with the issue to be displayed as being stacked on top of each other.
-This leaves an empty or white space in the area in which the elements of the site would usually be displayed.
+The result is that most (if not all) of the elements on the web page to be displayed stacked on top of each other, leaving an empty or white space where the elements of the site would usually be.

-For these reasons, in this article, we will explore the best way to deal with this issue.
+For these reasons, in this article, we will explore the best ways to deal with this issue.
 Read on to find out how to do it.

-What to do if the browser doesn’t fit my screen?
+What can I do if the browser doesn’t fit my screen?

-1. Manually modify the zoom level of every web-page
+2. Manually modify the zoom level of every web page

-- In order to zoom in or out of the web-page you’re trying to work in, you can simply press the ‘Ctrl’ key on your keyboard, and the ‘+’ or ‘-‘ signs.
+- In order to zoom in or out of the web-page you’re trying to work in, you can simply press the CTRL key on your keyboard, and the +/– signs.

-- Another way to achieve this task is to hold the Ctrl key, and using the mouse scroll wheel to zoom in and out.
+- Another way to do this is to hold the CTRL key, and use the mouse scroll wheel to zoom in and out.

 - Open Firefox.

-- Type ‘about:config’ (without quotes) into the Firefox address bar -> press Enter.
+- Type about:config into the Firefox address bar and press Enter.

-- Change the zoom value of -1.0 to your desired setting, and click Ok.
+- Change the zoom value to your desired setting, and click OK.

-- Open Chrome and click on the 3 dots Settings button found at the top-right of your screen.
+- Open Chrome and click on the 3-dot Settings button found at the top-right of your screen.

 - From the drop-down menu that appears, select Settings.